-The Junior League of Greensboro’s 7th Annual Women’s Leadership Summit will feature keynote speaker, Glennon Doyle Melton and will take place on Tuesday April 25th, 2017 at Grandover Resort and Spa.
+The Junior League of Greensboro’s 8th Annual Women’s Leadership Summit will feature keynote speaker Denise Ryan and will take place on Friday March 23, 2018 at the Greensboro Marriott Downtown.

 The Women’s Leadership Summit will continue previous years’ themes of powerful female keynote and breakout session speakers sharing their incredible stories and messages.